jcausey-astate/NoduleX_code/README.md

 # NoduleX
-Supporting code for the paper _"/"_.
+Supporting code for the paper _"Highly accurate model for prediction of lung nodule malignancy with CT scans"_.

 ## Instructions
 After cloning or downloading this repository, extract the files from (TODO:URL-HERE) into the `data` directory.